Dr Emma Hunter

-- Co-ordinator of the Research Group in Global and Transnational History
+- Co-ordinator of the Global and Transnational History Research Group

 I have supervised a range of PhD topics in the field of African history, including ‘Nationalism, Authority and Political Identity in the Secession of Katanga, 1908-1963’ (Catherine Porter); Church and State in Post-Colonial Uganda, 1962-1981’ (Eva Namusoke) and ‘Imaginging Modernity in the Uganda Prisons Service, 1945-1979' (Katherine Bruce-Lockhart).

 I welcome proposals for research projects in the field of African political, intellectual and cultural history.